WHAT THANKS GIVING MEANS TO ME

 ~Henry Ward Beecher

-"If the only prayer you ever say in your whole life is 'thank you', that would suffice..."
+"If the only prayer you ever say in your whole life is 'Thank You', that would suffice..."

 ~Meister Eckhart